 Best TV Buying Guide: Welcome to What Hi-Fi?'s round-up of the best TVs you can buy in 2021.

-There's just one problem with 4K TVs: there are so many of them!
-Start from scratch and it can be almost impossible to work out which one is best for you.
-We're here to help, though, so before you tumble down the well of indecision, allow us to take you by the hand and lead you along the path to TV perfection.
+While buying a new TV can and should be a thrilling event, there is just one problem: there are just two many brands, models, types and sizes to choose from.
+Start from scratch and it can be almost impossible to work out which TV best for you.
+We're here to help, though, so before you tumble down the well of indecision, allow us to take you by the hand and lead you along the path to TV utopia.

 We've run the rule over all the major televisions we've tested to bring you the best TVs available in 2021.
-If a TV is on this list it's a bonafide hit, so you know you're getting top bang for your buck.
+If a TV is on this list it's a bona fide hit, so you know you're getting top bang for your buck.
+And, of course, with many Black Friday deals already live, your money should currently go further than ever.

 These TVs are the very best options for feasting your eyes on all the Ultra HD content that's now available – the likes of Amazon, Netflix, Disney+, Google Play Movies and Apple TV are full of 4K TV shows and movies at this point.
 Plus you can buy 4K Ultra HD Blu-rays.
 Basically, there's never been a better time to take the plunge.